 Usually, we see that the audience is a passive part of most of the events happening around us.
-But here, the audience is made to utilize its own imagination that will transform the process from being passive to personal.
-Immersive content tries to eliminate most of the noise that a viewer is exposed to, hence retaining his or her attention almost wholly.
+But here, the audience is made to utilize its own imagination to transform the process from passive to personal.
+Immersive content eliminates most of the noise that a viewer is exposed to, hence retaining his attention almost wholly.
 While today, we see most of the viewers skipping the ads, in the coming years, immersive content can be a reason for people ‘demanding more advertisements’.

 Importance of involving senses:

 - Sensory stimulation plays a major role in memory formulation and association.